Skip to main content

 Complemented Project Type: Groundwater Banking Project

-The Rosedale-Rio Bravo Water Storage District in Kern county, CA used Reclamation WaterSMART funds to construct ponds for capturing stormwater and pumps to manage these groundwater recharge structures.
+The Rosedale-Rio Bravo Water Storage District in Kern County, CA used Reclamation WaterSMART funds to construct ponds for capturing stormwater and pumps to manage these groundwater recharge structures.
 The improvements are expected to save 5,700 acre-feet of stormwater annually from flowing unused to the ocean, reduce groundwater withdrawals and pumping costs, and supply water during prolonged drought or to other users in the district.
 With the additional NRCS assistance, field, forage, and tree crop farmers in the priority area will be able to improve efficiency of their irrigation systems conserving 300 acre-feet annually through reduced groundwater withdrawal allowing for the banked water to be distributed to other local water stockholders and more farm acreage staying in production throughout drought cycles.
 In addition to the water savings and drought resilience benefits, EQIP funding will help them reduce nutrient loss and groundwater pollution and improve use efficiency of equipment and facilities saving energy and reducing production costs.

 Name: Tulare Irrigation District